Languages

 Study options in this degree

-The Diploma of Languages can be undertaken as a stand-alone qualification or in conjunction with another degree.
+The Diploma of Languages can be undertaken as a stand-alone qualification, or in conjunction with another degree.
+We offer five language options to choose from within the Diploma.

 You may know about Bali and Komodo dragons, but after studying Indonesian, you’ll learn that our close neighbour has an extraordinary literary history.
-Learning Indonesian is an intellectual passport to one of the most exciting and diverse cultures in South East Asia.
+Learning Indonesian is an intellectual passport to one of Southeast Asia’s most exciting and diverse cultures.

 Find out more about what you'll study, entry requirements, fees and scholarships - and to apply.